Coulomb chronometry to probe the decay mechanism of hot nuclei: Discussion

-\paragraph{Discussion.} Our results show that the three-fragment exit channel is compatible with successive binary splittings on shorter and shorter time scales, becoming indistinguishable from simultaneous three-fragment break-up at bombarding energies above 20 \mev.
-For each beam energy, the excitation energy of the initial compound system formed by incomplete fusion has been estimated using a standard calorimetric procedure \cite{Cussol1993Chargedparticle,Marie199715,Bonnet20091}, including the light charged particles detected in coincidence.
-The mean values are given in the upper scale of Fig.4.
-It can be seen that the excitation energy above which the three-fragment production becomes quasi-simultaneous is $E^{*}\sim4$ \mev.
-Our results are in agreement with fragment emission times extracted for excited gold nuclei formed in $\pi^{-}+Au$ reactions \cite{Beaulieu2000Signals} over the whole excitation energy range.
-Break-up times for similar-sized nuclei formed in heavy-ion induced reactions \cite{Bougault1989Timescale, Louvel1994Rapid, Durand1995Nuclear} show the same trend, but time scales for excitation energies below 5 \Mev are systematically larger than those of \cite{Beaulieu2000Signals}, and measurements from different reactions give widely varying results.
+Our results show that the three-fragment exit channel in central \Xesn collisions is compatible with successive binary splittings of composite heavy systems with estimated atomic numbers $Z\sim 80\-- 100$.
+The mean lifetime of the second fission-like step becomes shorter and shorter with increasing bombarding energy, leading to a decay which is indistinguishable from simultaneous multi-fragment break-up above 20\mev.

+For each beam energy, the excitation energy of the initial composite system has been estimated using a standard calorimetric procedure \cite{Cussol1993Chargedparticle,Marie199715,Bonnet20091}, including the light charged particles detected in coincidence.
+The mean values are given in the upper scale of Fig.\ref{fig:dte}.
+At the lowest beam energies, where sequential fission is the dominant decay mode, this energy has to be seen as an upper limit for the excitation energy of the nucleus undergoing the second splitting, assuming that the excitation energy of the initial composite system is partitioned between the partners of the first scission; however, at the highest energies this estimate corresponds directly to the excitation energy of the system undergoing simultaneous three-body decay, and it gives the threshold energy for the onset of this process at $E^{*}\sim4$\mev.

+The inter-splitting times reported in Fig.\ref{fig:dte} are in good agreement with fragment emission times extracted for excited gold nuclei formed in $\pi^{-}+Au$ reactions \cite{Beaulieu2000Signals} over the whole excitation energy range, although the mechanism forming the initial excited system is very different in these two reactions.
+Break-up times for similar-sized nuclei formed in heavy-ion induced reactions \cite{Bougault1989Timescale, Louvel1994Rapid, Durand1995Nuclear, Bauge1993Observation} show the same trend, but time scales for excitation energies below 5\Mev are systematically larger than those of \cite{Beaulieu2000Signals}, and measurements from different reactions give widely varying results.
 This discrepancy can be due to angular momentum or compression-expansion effects which are negligible in hadron induced reaction \cite{Beaulieu2000Signals} but depend on the entrance channel in heavy-ion collisions \cite{Bonnet20091}.
-This issue could be fixed with a systematic study of fragment emission times over a broad range of excitation energy and system size, and also by extending the presented method to more than three-fragment exit channel.
+This issue could be fixed with a systematic study of fragment emission times over a broad range of excitation energy and system size, and also by extending the presented method to exit channels with four- and more fragments.